 Optimize Search By Device

-Now that you’ve tied your analytics to your search, how can you continue to optimize your search for your different device experiences.
+Now that you’ve tied your analytics to your search, how can you continue internal site search optimization for your different device experiences.
 Is your search bar still prominent on mobile devices?
 How easy is it to type and use if you’re using a tablet?
 How does your app search work?
 How can you tie your most popular products searched and purchased by device to your search results?
 See how Wayfair shows its featured categories, related to the search for “pillows.”